Story-Chief/joomla-component-storychief/README.md

 Navigate to: "System" -> "Global Configuration" -> "Tags" -> "Permissions".

-For the public group set "create" to "allowed" for Administrator and save the configuration.
+For the public group set "create" to "allowed" for public and save the configuration.

+### Custom fields aren't saved

+You need to give public permission to save fields.

+Navigate to: "System" -> "Global Configuration" -> "Articles" -> "Permissions".

+For the public group set "Edit Custom Field Value" to "allowed" for public and save the configuration.